 - How to Create a Successful Blog Strategy: A Step-by-Step Guide.
 Whether you’re building a blog from scratch or overhauling one that isn’t pulling its weight, this guide is for you.
 From analyzing your competitors’ blogs to choosing your distribution platform, the steps laid out here will help you optimize every aspect of your blog by showing you how to make conscious and informed choices every step of the way.

 - 13 Simple Questions to Help You Draft a Winning Content Strategy.
 Still not sold on the importance of crafting a content marketing strategy?
 Consider this: not even half of B2B small business marketers have a documented content marketing strategy.
 The rest have either only talked about a strategy (47%) or admit they have absolutely no strategy at all (12%).
 This article comes with a handy worksheet you can fill out to get a clear picture of your own goals and what you should do to achieve them.
+"Not even half of B2B small business marketers have a documented content marketing strategy." - The Content Factory

 - What I Learned About Content Marketing by Analyzing 614 Posts.
 It can be hard to tell which content writing and marketing tactics work when you only have a handful of blog posts on your site to analyze.
 Lucky for you, Neil Patel combed through the data of 614 articles he posted on QuickSprout.
 He learned some pretty interesting things, like the fact that you can increase traffic by 229% just by linking to the most popular posts within your sidebar.
+"You can increase traffic by 229% just by linking to the most popular posts within your sidebar." - The Content Factory

 - Quality vs. Quantity: A 6-Month Analysis of the Age-Old Blogging Debate.
 As you’re creating your content marketing strategy, you’ll probably find yourself asking, “How often should I publish blog posts, and how long should my blog posts be?”
 A deep analysis of HubSpot’s blogging strategy and resulting traffic showed some interesting findings.
 We also find the way they break down their “types of posts” very useful.
 There isn’t a simple answer to this question, but in general keeping post frequency constant and spending time on “deep tactical posts” while also adding in posts with a more general appeal can help optimize results.